Subject Leader – Mrs K Corby

 Introduction

-At Edward Peake Middle School, personal, social, health and citizenship education (PSHCE) enables our children to become healthy, independent and responsible members of a society.
+At Edward Peake School, personal, social, health and citizenship education (PSHCE) enables our children to become healthy, independent and responsible members of a society.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.

 We believe that the purpose of PSHCE education is to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education, citizenship, personal safety, relationship and sex education (RSE) and the importance of physical activity and diet for a healthy lifestyle.